-- for producers of domestic and export pig products, the benefits of this option would result from being able to legally sell pig products containing residues consistent with MRL additions.
-Other benefits include the consistency between agricultural and food legislation thereby minimising compliance costs to primary producers; - for importers, the adoption of this option would result in the benefit that pig products could be legally imported if it contained residues consistent with MRL additions; and - for Commonwealth, State and Territory agencies, the benefits of this option would include the removal of discrepancies between agricultural and food legislation thereby creating certainty and allowing efficient enforcement of regulations.
+- for producers of eggs and egg products for both the domestic and export markets, the benefits of this option would result from being able to legally sell eggs containing residues consistent with MRL additions.
+Other benefits include the consistency between agricultural and food legislation thereby minimising compliance costs to primary producers; - for importers, the adoption of this option would result in the benefit that eggs and egg products which contained residues consistent with MRL additions could be legally imported; and - for Commonwealth, State and Territory agencies, the benefits of this option would include the removal of discrepancies between agricultural and food legislation thereby creating certainty and allowing efficient enforcement of regulations.